Postgraduate research study

 CSC Scholarship

-If you wish to apply for a CSC Scholarship you must indicate this on your academic application form and follow the instructions at the following page: https://www.gla.ac.uk/scholarships/thechinascholarshipcouncil/ The next round of applications will be advertised in Autumn 2023 so please watch this page for updates.
-Applications can take up to two weeks to go live on the admission system so we advise that you apply in advance of the closing date.
+If you wish to apply for a CSC Scholarship you must indicate this on your academic application form and follow the instructions at the following page: https://www.gla.ac.uk/scholarships/thechinascholarshipcouncil/ It is expected that the next closing date for applications will be 31 January 2024 for an October 2024 start.
+As applications can take up to two weeks to go live on the admission system we advise that you apply in advance of the closing date.
 No separate Scholarship application form is required.

 Currently available PhD Projects

-Fully funded opportunities are posted on the Find-A-PhD website and will be listed here soon.
+Fully funded opportunities are advertised on the Find-A-PhD website.